SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Results

 \subsection{Discussion}

 Despite being rule-based, Ghidra has a key restriction.
-In cases of external type/function declarations, unlike \name{}, Ghidra does not generate types but rather leaves them undefined which cannot be infered by PsycheC~\cite{Melo2018}.
-This accounts for many of the IO correctness failures it suffers.
-While a programmmer could resolve these, given the challenges in understanding Ghidra's code, filling in the missing types is non-trivial task.
-In the next section, we therefore evaluate using simpler programs where type ambiguity is not an issue.
+In cases of external type/function declarations, unlike \name{}, Ghidra does not generate types but rather leaves them undefined.
+This accounts for many of the IO correctness failures (due to lack of compilability) it suffers.
+While a programmer could resolve these, given the challenges in understanding Ghidra's code, filling in the missing dependencies is a non-trivial task.\footnote{\url{https://github.com/NationalSecurityAgency/ghidra/issues/236}} In the next section, we therefore evaluate using simpler programs where type ambiguity is not an issue.

-\subsection{Synthesis benchmark}
+\subsection{Synthesis Benchmark}

 Here we evaluate on a set of benchmarks with simpler types.
 Figure \ref{fig:diagram_S_0} shows the performance of {\tt SLaDe} against alternative approaches.